-- Your background check was performed a long time ago.
+- Your background check was performed over a year ago.
 Uber wants to see if you’ve gotten any new driving record issues or criminal offenses.
 How long will it be before Uber wants to re-run your check?
 It’s not a consistent, set time period, but 1.5–2 years is common

 - Uber changed the background check requirements in your area and wants to re-check you to see if you meet the new standards